jwilliams219/galaga/README.md

 ## Description
 This project is a recreation of the classic arcade game Galaga, implemented in JavaScript.
-I was inspired to recreate this game to learn more about game development in JavaScript and to bring a piece of nostalgia to the web.
-It is very similar to the original and uses some of the same visual sprites, but is not an exact copy.
+I was inspired to recreate this game to learn more about game development and to bring a piece of nostalgia to the web.
+The game has been constructed from the ground up, using its own game engine in developed in JavaScript.
+This approach was adopted to gain a deeper understanding of some of the fundamental systems in game development.
+The game is very similar to the original and uses some of the same visual sprites, but is not an exact copy.

 You can play the game [here](https://jwilliams219.github.io/galaga/).
 It works on PC/Mobile Chrome, Firefox, and Edge.